moraexams/ranking-script/README.md

 ### Setup

+1. Dump the mysql database as SQL.
-1. Copy the mysql dump to `sql2sqlite` folder
+2. Copy the mysql dump (must be a .sql file) to `sql2sqlite` folder
-2. Run the following from the main directory `ranking-script`
+3. Run the following from the main directory `ranking-script`
    ```bash
    ./sql2sqlite/convert.sh
    ```

-3. Copy the relevant environment variables to .env
+4. Copy the relevant environment variables to .env

 #### Todo: improve the flow by integrating the scripts using `Bun.spawn` and integrate drizzle studio for instant tables access